Frequently Asked Questions

 Q: Does Saint Lucas serve children with special needs?

-A: About 20 percent of Saint Lucas students receive targeted intervention services outside of the classroom to help with a variety of learning challenges, such as dyslexia, autism, and speech or visual impairments.
+A: Yes.
+If students need it.
+We work with targeted intervention services outside of the classroom to help with a variety of learning challenges, such as dyslexia, autism, and speech or visual impairments.
+We have a Reading Specialist on staff and participate in the Special Needs Scholarship Program.

 Q: Does Saint Lucas use any other assessments during the school year?